gchan/easy_geoip/README.md

 #### Querying IPs - One Method to Rule Them All

 Use the `query` method to retrieve geolocation information for a specified IPv4 or IPv6 address.
-An instance of `EasyGeoIP::GeoData` is returned.
+An instance of `EasyGeoIP::GeoData` is returned which contains the geolocation information.

 ```ruby
 EasyGeoIP.query("8.8.8.8")